Article · Apr 17, 2026

 );

 Now if a malicious client tries supabase.channel('user-notifications:550e8400-...').subscribe() with a UUID they did not own, the subscription is rejected.
 Nothing reaches their WebSocket.
-The leak channel is closed at the server.

 Threat-modeling Realtime in your own app

-3. For every “no”, add the private: true flag, write an RLS policy on realtime.messages, and verify the policy by attempting to subscribe with a different test user and confirming the subscription fails.
+For every “no”: add the private: true flag, write an RLS policy on realtime.messages, and verify by attempting to subscribe with a different test user.
+The test you actually want is two browser tabs as different users.
+If the second tab receives any message, the policy is broken.

 Where the boundary breaks down

-What this does not solve
+What the private flag does not solve

 Frequently asked questions